rcco/frontend-developer-position/README.md

 ## Introduction

-At RCCO we work with Technology brands, ranging from startup to enterprise.
+At RCCO we work with Technology brands ranging from startup to enterprise.
 This means that the developement work can range from either creating a completely new online presence for the company or editing/updating a specific part of their internal app.
 Our current goto development stack for development is; [Nuxt](https://nuxtjs.org/), [Tailwind](https://tailwindcss.com/) and [Netlify](https://www.netlify.com/).

 In the task below, we have tried to capture the average hand off task that would be given during a project development sprint.